2024 Best Engineering Physics Schools in California

 Engineering Physics degree programs are on the lower end of the spectrum in terms of popularity.
 In fact, the major ranks #244 out of the 395 majors we look at each year.
 While this may limit the number of schools that offer the degree program, there are still top-quality ones to be found.

 In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best Engineering Physics Schools in California ranking.
-Combined, these schools handed out 87 degrees in engineering physics to qualified students.
+When you put them all together, these colleges and universities awarded 91 degrees in engineering physics during the 2020-2021 academic year.

 Jump to one of the following sections: * Degree-Level Rankings